-7.1 During the year, the Group via its subsidiary has entered into an arrangement on trade receivable amounting to RM37 million which resulted in adjustment of timing for payments of the balances.
-The receivable was fair valued on initial measurement and resulted in recognition of loss amounting to RM15 million.
-The trade receivable is subjected to accretion of interest income over the period of the arrangement.

-7.2 Included in other receivables are amount transferred into escrow account in relation to acquisition of a subsidiary (refer Note 41).
+- 7.1 The Group via its subsidiary has entered into an arrangement on trade receivable which resulted in adjustment of timing for payments of the balances.
+The receivable was fair valued on initial measurement and is subjected to periodic accretion of interest income over the period of the arrangement. - 7.2 Included in other receivables and prepayments is consideration on a deferred payment arrangement in relation to a partial divestment of a subsidiary as disclosed in Note 41.